Most popular short and sweet baby names

 Though used primarily as a boy's name in Wales, Bryn reached the top 750 as a girl's name in 2011.
 Canadian voice actress Bryn McAuley helps keep the name, which means hill, seen by playing the title character in the popular children’s show “Caillou.”
 Bryn was chosen by “Real Housewives of New York” actress Bethenny Frankel and now ex-husband Jason Hoppy for their only child in 2010.

 Tess cracked the top 1,000 names in 1983 due in part to Roman Polanski’s Academy Award Best Picture nominee “Tess,” a take on Thomas Hardy's 1891 novel “Tess of the D’Urbervilles.”
 Also helping Tess, a diminutive of Theresa, meaning harvest, was actress Tess Harper, who was nominated for a Golden Globe in 1983 for “Tender Mercies.”
-It has since been worn in films by the likes of Katharine Hepburn, Julia Roberts, and Cher.
+It has since been the name of film characters played by Katharine Hepburn, Julia Roberts, and Cher.